Equal Pay (Transparency) Bill

 Description

-The Equal Pay (Transparency) Act 2015 compels the Secretary of State to create regulations under the Equality Act 2010.
-These regulations will force companies employing over 250 people to publish information detailing pay differences between male and female employees.
-The Secretary of State has up to one year to draft and implement these regulations, with the power to consult relevant parties beforehand.
-The bill aims to increase transparency, thereby potentially reducing gender pay disparities.
+The Equal Pay (Transparency) Act 2015 mandates the Secretary of State to create regulations under Section 78 of the Equality Act 2010.
+These regulations will force companies employing over 250 people to publish data illustrating any pay discrepancies between male and female staff.
+The Secretary of State must create these regulations within 12 months of the act receiving Royal Assent.
+Consultation with relevant parties will precede the publication of these regulations.

 Government Spending